Johann Christian Mikan

-Johann Christian Mikan (born 5 December 1769 in Teplitz, died 28 December 1844 in Prague) was a botanist, zoologist and entomologist.
-He was born in Bohemia.
+Johann Christian Mikan (5 December 1769 – 28 December 1844) was an Austrian-Czech botanist, zoologist and entomologist.
 He was the son of Joseph Gottfried Mikan.

-Career
+Life and career

-Mikan was a professor of natural history at the University of Prague.
+Mikan was born on 5 December 1769 in Teplice, Bohemia.
+He was a professor of natural history at the University of Prague.
 He was one of three leading naturalists on the Austrian Brazil Expedition.

 He wrote Monographia Bombyliorum Bohemiæ, iconibus illustrata in 1796, Entomologische Beobachtungen, Berichtigungen und Entdeckungen in 1797, and Delectus Florae et Faunae Brasiliensis, etc. in 1820.
 Mikan described many new species, including the black lion tamarin.

 Mikan is commemorated in the scientific name of a species of South American snake, Dipsas mikanii.

 The genus Mikania Willd.
-(Asteraceae) was named for his father Joseph Gottfried Mikan (1743–1814), professor of botany and chemistry at the Prague University.
+(Asteraceae) was named for his father Joseph Gottfried Mikan (1743–1814), professor of botany and chemistry at the University of Prague.